MacHura History, Family Crest & Coats of Arms

 Early Notables of the MacHura family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early MacHura Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early MacHura Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacHura family to the New World and Oceana
+Migration of the MacHura family

 Some of the first settlers of this family name or some of its variants were: Conrad Mach, who was naturalized in Pennsylvania in 1765; J.F.
 Mach, who arrived in Philadelphia in 1805; Abram Mach, who came to Philadelphia in 1817.